lemurivolta/ink-atoms/Packages/it.lemurivolta.ink-atoms/README.md

 # :atom: Ink Atoms

-**Ink Atoms** is a package to easily integrate [ink projects](https://www.inklestudios.com/ink/) in Unity using [Unity Atoms](https://github.com/unity-atoms/unity-atoms).
+**Ink Atoms** is a package to easily integrate **Ink** in your projects using **Unity Atoms**.

-*Ink* is a narrative scripting language and middleware aimed at writers, narrative designers and technical writers to manage stories in a game.
+[Ink](https://www.inklestudios.com/ink/) is a narrative scripting language and middleware aimed at writers, narrative designers and technical writers to manage stories in a game.

-*Unity Atoms* is a set of tools to decouple components in a Unity project.
-It is particularly good when interactions between components can be expressed as (shared) variables and events.
+[Unity Atoms](https://github.com/unity-atoms/unity-atoms) is a set of tools to decouple components and produce a modular, debuggable and testable Unity project.
+It is particularly good when interactions between components can be expressed as (shared) variables and events, as story-driven games usually are.

 ## Installation